20+ great films for you and your kids to time travel through the last 100 years

-So now might be a great time to introduce your kids to great children’s movies of the past, allowing them to see the ways the world has changed – and the ways it hasn’t.
-Newer is not always better!
+And if you want to mix some education along with your entertainment, then now might be a great time to introduce your kids to great movies of the past.
+You can show them the ways the world has changed and the ways it hasn’t, and they can learn that newer is not always better!

-To make it easy-to-do, we’ve created a list of suggestion for you from movies we’ve previously reviewed.
-Travel back in time from today to the 1920s and see a hundred years of cinema history!
+To make it easy to do, we’ve created a list of suggestions for you from movies we’ve previously reviewed.
+Travel backwards in time from today to the 1920s to see a hundred years of cinema history.
 And by heading backward one movie at a time, you can slowly get your children used to the very different pace and look of the older movies.

 All the films that follow are linked to their longer reviews, so if there are any cautions, you can see what they are by clicking the titles.